 Rival Analysis: AEK profile

-Paokfc.gr’s Rival Analysis column puts the magnifying glass on this week’s opponents AEK, giving you the lowdown on everything you need to know about the Athens club ahead of our Super League Interwetten Matchday 18 derby contest.
+Paokfc.gr’s Rival Analysis column puts the magnifying glass on this weekend’s opponents AEK in the Derby of the Double-headed Eagles, giving you the lowdown on everything you need to know about the Athens club ahead of our Super League Interwetten Matchday 4 showdown.

 After a season deemed a complete failure, one in which AEK did not manage to achieve any of their goals, the club decided to proceed with a total restructuring of the squad with several additions and departures of players, as well as a change in the technical leadership.

 The early elimination from Europe at the hands of Velez left The Union deprived of significant income, however the burden now falls on domestic competitions and winning titles.

 The Yellow and Blacks got off on the right foot in the premiere of the Super League, prevailing 3-0 over Ionikos at the OAKA, which was a much more difficult match than the final score suggests.
 But the smiles did not last long, as then came the 3-3 draw with OFI in Crete in a match that Milojevic’s players let a three-goal lead slip.
 Wednesday’s game with Lamia brought the required three-point haul, but the performance also caused a few headaches in view of the derby at the Toumba.